vamsiuppala/vamsiuppala.github.io/index.md

 Hello and welcome to this blog.
+This is where I will likely dump some content.
-Edit the `index.md` file to change this content.
+I edited the `index.md` file to change this content.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+One can include images:

 ![Image of fast.ai logo](images/logo.png)

-## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
+## What's this blog you ask?

+Well it is just a blog, like this fast.ai's blog [fast.ai's blog](https://www.fast.ai).
 Posts will appear after this file.